Can I Buy Property in France After Brexit?

 Becoming a French Resident

-If you hope to become a French resident and once again enjoy the benefits of being part of the EU, the process can take a long time.
+If you hope to become a French resident and once again enjoy the benefits of being part of the European Union, the process can take a long time.
 You must meet one of the following:

 Are British Expats Who Currently Live in France Impacted?

 According to the Brexit Withdrawal Agreement, Brits who are lawful residents of another EU country, like France, are allowed to stay there.
-That will remain the same for any Brit who moves from the UK to France before the end of the transition.
+This applies to British nationals, British people, British residents, and UK citizens who established residency before the end of the transition period, but their residency rights have changed post-Brexit.
+The French government now regulates the residency status of UK nationals, requiring additional administrative steps and compliance with new legal requirements.
 However, it’s important to understand that being a legal resident of France is different from simply remaining in France for an extended period of time.
-To be considered an official resident of France, criteria must be met.
+To be considered an official resident of France, certain criteria must be met.
 For example, you have to prove that you’re financially self-sufficient.

 Final Thoughts About Buying Property in France During Brexit